notreallyuri/nomanga/README.md

 Tauri + React; everything below the UI is Rust.

 > **Status:** early development.
 The engine, extension ABI, host, and SQLite
-> persistence layer are in place; the React UI is still being built out (the
+> persistence layer are in place; the React UI is still being built out.
-> current `App.tsx` is the Tauri starter template).

 ## How it works